 </ul>

-This code will first separate the string with commas, then iterate over the generated array, and display each keyword as a list item.
+This code will first separate the string with commas, then traverse the generated array, and display each keyword as a list item.

-WithsplitThe dependency separator is different.make_listThe way the filter works is more direct and pure: it treats each individual character in the string as an element and splits it into an array.It does not care about any delimiters, as if it were picking out each character, each letter, and each symbol from the string separately.
+withsplitDepending on the delimiter, different,make_listThe filter works in a more direct and pure way: it splits each individual character of the string into an array.It does not care about any separators, as if it picks out each character, each letter, and each symbol from the string separately.

-This filter is very suitable for those scenarios where you need to perform character-level operations on strings.For example, do you want to count how many characters (including Chinese characters) are in a string, or do you need to display each character of the string individually to achieve some special effect (such as typewriter effect, text reversal, etc.)?
+This filter is very suitable for those who need to perform character-level operations on strings.For example, do you want to count how many characters (including Chinese characters) are contained in a string, or do you need to display each character individually to achieve some special effect (such as typewriter effect, text reversal, etc.)?

-Practical Example:Suppose we have a title `title_str = "AnQi CMS, Efficient Content Management"
+Practical example:Assuming we have a title `title_str = “AnQi CMS, Efficient Content Management`